nab-velocity/ruby-sdk/README.md

 ####Void(Undo) method:
-Here we pass the Transaction Id and Amount.
+Here we pass the Transaction Id only.

           @response = req.undo
                    ({